 By comparison, only 60 percent of students among Carnegie peers and 53 percent of students at large institutions with enrollments above 20,000 students have had similar undergraduate opportunities.
 This is a tribute to you for making the most of your time at BYU.
 It is also a voice of appreciation to our BYU faculty and staff for making your academic learning and success a priority of their own.

 Emilee Severe, from Terreton, Idaho, is both a unique but also representative example.
-Graduating with a bachelor’s degree in environmental science, Emily was recently awarded a prestigious Marie Curie fellowship.
+Graduating with a bachelor’s degree in environmental science, Emilee was recently awarded a prestigious Marie Curie fellowship.
 Her PhD program at Lancaster University in England includes working with an international and interdisciplinary team researching microplastics pollution in agriculture.

 Like many of you BYU high-impact practice students, Emilee has taken initiative in experiential learning opportunities, has learned Chem 105 homework was “actually applicable in the real world,” and is helping with women’s educational experiences in STEM (science, technology, engineering, and mathematics) classrooms.

-Emily spoke for many when she said, “There wasn’t a single experience that led me to being a Marie Curie fellow.”
+Emilee spoke for many when she said, “There wasn’t a single experience that led me to being a Marie Curie fellow.”
 It was, she continued, the “tiny moments in research labs, internships, and conversations with professors that gave me the courage to move forward.”

 Fourth, congratulations to you graduates who are pursuing your educational and professional dreams.